H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 > Status: This chapter is a draft overview of ChromaDB as semantic memory in Ms. Jarvis.
 Detailed schemas, collection definitions, and performance evaluations will be developed in technical appendices and implementation-focused documentation.

+---

+### Implementation Status

+The semantic memory stack is fronted in production by a lightweight `health_access_api` process on port 8011, which exposes a simple `/health` endpoint returning an `ok` status and mediates access to ChromaDB’s collection APIs.
+Under this wrapper, similarity search and collection management are provided by the underlying Chroma instance, while the wrapper is responsible for presenting a constrained surface suitable for monitoring and governance.

+At present, the `/api/v1/collections` call routed through this wrapper returns an aggregate object rather than a full enumerated list of collections with document counts.
+Detailed metrics, such as the total number of collections and documents, are therefore obtained from coordinator health reports and periodic internal diagnostics rather than directly from the wrapper endpoint.
+The thesis accordingly describes the Chroma layer as a production component with full functional behavior and coarse‑grained health reporting, and notes that finer‑grained collection‑level metrics on the wrapper interface are a planned, not yet completed, enhancement.

 ## 3.3 06 Geodb Spatial Body